 The core constructive result in this section, which justifies Definition \ref{dfn:Symp_comp_graph}, is the following:

-\begin{thm} Given $\SC : \Gamma \lr P_X$ symplectic-tropical curve as above, and $\cN\sse P_X$ a neighborhood of $\SC(\Gamma)$.
+\begin{thm} Let $\SC : \Gamma \lr P_X$ be a symplectic-tropical curve as above, and $\cN\sse P_X$ a neighborhood of $\SC(\Gamma)$.
 Then there exists a closed symplectic curve\footnote{A {\it real} symplectic surface, i.e. two real dimensions.} $C$ embedded in $X$, projecting to $\cN$ under $\pi: X \lr B$.
 In addition, the intersection of $C$ with the anti-canonical divisor $K_X\sse X$ defined by the boundary of $P_X$ is given by the sum of the multiplicities of the corresponding boundary vertices. $\Box$ \end{thm}

 In this context, we say that the symplectic surface $C$ is represented by the symplectic-tropical curve $\SC (\Gamma)$.
 See \cite[Proposition~8.2]{Symington} for a discussion on the anti-canonical divisor $K_X\sse X$.
 In order to prove Theorem \ref{prp:symp_trop}, we need to construct local models near the nodes and the trivalent vertices.
 This is the content of the following subsections.